-Depending on the patient's disease state and other underlying medical conditions, amino acid-based elemental formulas may be fed directly into the GI tract through a nasogastric, gastrostomy, jejunostomy or other type of feeding tube.
-Amino acid-based elemental formulas may also be administered orally as oral nutritional supplements (ONS) in patients who are able to swallow normally.
+Depending on the patient's disease state and other underlying medical conditions, elemental formulas may be fed directly into the GI tract through a nasogastric, gastrostomy, jejunostomy or other type of feeding tube.
+Elemental formulas may also be administered orally as oral nutrition supplements (ONS) in patients who are able to swallow normally.
 For example, elemental formulas provide infants with short bowel syndrome, who often cannot absorb protein unless it is broken down into its component amino acids, with essential nutrients as a specialized nutritional formula.
-Vi Similarly, almost all infants suffering from severe food allergies can tolerate hypoallergenic amino acid-based formulas, while some infants with milk protein allergies need alternative formula options, such as hydrolyzed formulas.
-Vii Although these formulas are essential to patients suffering from specified digestive and inherited metabolic disorders, they can be costly if not reimbursed by health insurance.
-If these infant and adult populations do not have access to elemental formulas and other specialized nutritional products, malnutrition and associated severe medical complications can occur, which can be life-threatening.
-Viii ix
+Similarly, almost all infants suffering from severe food allergies can tolerate hypoallergenic amino acid-based formulas, while some infants with milk protein allergies cannot properly digest alternative formula options, such as hydrolyzed formulas.
+Hithough these formulas are essential to patients suffering from specified digestive and inherited metabolic disorders, they are often too expensive if not reimbursed by health insurance.
+If these infant and adult populations do not receive treatment with elemental formula as a result of financial hardships of the family or lack of access, malnutrition and associated severe medical complications can occur, which can be life-threatening.

-Due to the critical nutrition that amino acid-based elemental enteral formula provides patients, HNC believes that these products should be made available to all patients if they have a diagnoses or condition for which such products are clinically indicated.
+Without legislation like House Bill 65, these families can be left with a huge financial burden just for providing the nutrition interventions needed to support their loved one's health.
+Due to the critical nutrition that elemental enteral formula provides patients, HNC believes that these products should be made available to all patients, including those receiving care at home, if they have a diagnoses or condition for which such products are clinically indicated.